The next two weeks went by in a frenzy of restoration and rubble digging.

 "Finally made up your mind?"

-"It's time we go," said Ruby Rose as she collected herself and trekked on without waiting for Yang.
+"I see.
+Then it's time we go," said Ruby as she collected herself and trekked on without waiting for Yang.
 The latter quickly followed behind her footsteps and was soon walking right alongside her.

 "Hell yeah, big sis!
 Epic adventure of all time and Remnant, here we come!"